Monitors disk space usage of fixed drives and issues alerts when limits have been exceeded or trend patterns have changed.

 Please note that volumes pointed to by junction points are not taken into consideration when disk space information is recorded in the EventSentry database.

 Enumerate 250 largest files

 When selected, EventSentry will make the 250 largest files on each monitored volume available in the web reports.

 Disable OS disk space monitoring

-Windows NT and higher automatically write an entry to the event log when free disk space is below 10%.
-You can disable disk space monitoring by the OS to avoid duplicate notifications by clicking on the "Disable OS disk space monitoring" button.
+Windows automatically writes an entry to the event log when free disk space is below 10%.
+To avoid duplicate disk space notifications, the built-in alerts by the OS can be disabled by clicking on the "Disable OS disk space monitoring" button.

 If you change your mind at a later time then you can activate OS disk monitoring again by clicking on the same button (which will read "Enable OS disk space monitoring").